PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Boolean
 -  Default: no

-If set, the recursor will add an EDNS Extended Error to responses failing DNSSEC validation, explaining the failure.
+If set, the recursor will add an EDNS Extended Error (:rfc:`8914`) to responses failing DNSSEC validation, explaining the failure.
+Enabling this setting will also allow setting custom error codes from Lua or from a RPZ hit.

 .. _setting-forward-zones: